prasanna12510/gamesparks-docs/MARKDOWN/Tutorials/Live Game Operations/Live Ops for Weekly Events.md

 ### Submit Form

-The next thing we need to make this work is to wrap these fields in a form so we can submit all this data.
+The next thing we need to make this work is to wrap these fields in a form so we can submit all these data.

 We're going to use the Snippet itself as the target for the form, but we'll set the action to *save*.
 That way we can run the *save()* function: